web-dev-champ/iemhacks_HapppyHackers/README.md

 ## Usage

-To use the chatroom, simply create an account and start chatting!
+To use the chatroom, simply create an account, enter chatroom and start chatting!

 ## Contributing